Joolee/nl.joolee.homey.musicbee/README.md

 # MusicBee Remote
 Ok Homey!
-Play me something.
+Play me something!

 Control MusicBee with your Homey!
 This plugin allows you to send commands through the [MusicBee Remote plugin by Kelsos](http://kelsos.net/musicbeeremote/).
-Uses devices so you can control multiple MusicBee instances.
+Uses devices so you can control multiple MusicBee instances!

 ## You can:
-* Get track information such as artist, album, title, lysics and more
+* Get track information such as artist, album, title, lyrics and more
 * Play/Pause/Stop music
-* Stop music while finishing the current track
+* Stop music after the current track has finishing playing
- * And trigger when this happened
+ * And trigger a flow when this happened
 * Play Next / Previous track
 * Change volume
 * Toggle repeat